FAIR-epigraphy/Inscriptiones_Identifier_Resolver/README.md

 In this method, the user selects the data source and provides the relevant single ID with which to fetch the other data source IDs, including the TM ID (discussed in detail in section 4).

 ### 3.2 Multiple Identifiers Resolver
-*Example scenario A: I have a CSV file with combination of multiple I.Sicily IDs and want to get all corresponding TM IDs.*
+*Example scenario A: I have a CSV file with combination of multiple I.Sicily IDs and EDR IDs and I want to get all corresponding TM IDs.*

-*Example scenario B: I have a CSV file with multiple EDH IDs and want to get all corresponding IDs in other projects.*
+*Example scenario B: I have a CSV file with multiple I.Sicily IDs and TM IDs and want to get all corresponding IDs in other projects (e.g. EDH and Ubit Erat Lupa).*

 In this method, the user provides a CSV file that includes the known identifiers as input in order to fetch the corresponding TM IDs; or the user provides TM IDs as input in order to obtain other corresponding data source IDs.